IgniteUI/igniteui-docfx/en/components/grid/groupby.md

 grid.groupBy({ fieldName: 'ProductName', dir: SortingDirection.Desc, ignoreCase: true });
 ```

-Up until now, grouping/sorting worked in conjuction with each other.
+> Note: Up until now, grouping/sorting worked in conjuction with each other.
 In 13.2 version, a new behavior which decouples gropuing from sorting is introduced.
-For example - you can still have ne ore more grouped columns and no sorted columns in the grid.

-Another case is clearing the sorting or modifying the sorting thrugh the UI will not affect the grouping.
+For example - clearing the grouping will not clear sorting expressions in the grid or vice versa.
+Still, if a column is both sorted and grouped, grouped expressions take precedence.

 ### Expand/Collapse API